- The news is looking good for domestic mid-cap equities.

 The opinions expressed are those of the Fund’s portfolio manager and are not meant as investment advice or to predict or project the future performance of any investment product.
 The opinions are current through August 2016, are subject to change based on market conditions or other factors, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.

 The Russell 1000 Index measures the performance of the large-cap segment of the U.S. equity universe.
+The Russell 2000 Index measures the performance of the small-cap segment of the U.S. equity universe.
 It is not possible to invest directly in an index.